Retina heroRetina hero

 Non-proliferative

-regular follow-up and blood-sugar control
+so regular specialist follow-up and blood-sugar control matter above all.

 Proliferative (late)